stolk/ThreadTracer/README.md

 ```
 #include <threadtracer.h>

-// Each thread that will be generating profiling events must make itself known to the system.
+// Each thread that will be generating profiling events needs to be made known to the system.
 // If you sign in with threadid -1, the threadid of calling thread will be used.

 tt_signin( -1, "mainthread" );